Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Applications: Counting Defiers in Health Care

-In this application, evidence from the design-based model suggests a weaker alternative assumption to monotonicity---an assumption of no never takers---that can subsequently be imposed.
-While the assumption of no never takers is still strong, by the principle of maximum entropy, it ``assumes the least’’ about the joint distribution of potential outcomes \citep*{jaynes1968}.
-From the design-based likelihood in (\ref{eq:likelihood}), the assumption of no never takers can generate the data in $(28 \text{ choose } 15) \times (66 \text{ choose } 35) \times (21 \text{ choose } 11)=8.5 \times 10^{31}$ randomized assignments representing 3.4\% of the total randomized assignments ($(115 \text{ choose } 61)=2.5 \times 10^{33}$).
-The assumption of no defiers can generate the data in only $(49 \text{ choose } 26) \times (45 \text{ choose } 24) \times (21 \text{ choose } 11)=7.8 \times 10^{31}$ randomized assignments, representing 3.1\% of the total randomized assignments.
+In this application, evidence from the design-based model suggests a weaker alternative assumption to monotonicity---a specific joint distribution of potential outcomes that imposes no never takers.
+Monotonicity can, of course, still be imposed with acknowledgment that it is a stronger assumption.
+While the assumption of no never takers is still strong, by the principle of maximum entropy, it ``assumes the least’’ \citep*{jaynes1968} about the joint distribution of potential outcomes.
+From the design-based likelihood in (\ref{eq:likelihood_urn}), the assumption of no never takers can generate the data in at most $(28 \text{ choose } 50-(66-(54-23))) \times (66 \text{ choose } 66-(54-23)) \times (21 \text{ choose } (61-50))=8.5 \times 10^{31}$ randomized assignments representing 3.4\% of the total randomized assignments ($(115 \text{ choose } 61)=2.5 \times 10^{33}$).
+The assumption of no defiers can generate the data in at most $(49 \text{ choose } 26) \times (45 \text{ choose } 24) \times (21 \text{ choose } 11)=7.8 \times 10^{31}$ randomized assignments, representing 3.1\% of the total randomized assignments.
 An ex post justification for the assumption of no never takers is that though experimental subjects might feel comfortable complying with or defying defaults imposed by the experimenter, they might feel uncomfortable revealing to the experimenter that they would not donate their organs under either default, especially since they do not know when they are asked a hypothetical question if a later question will ask them for a response under the other default.
+If an assumption of no never takers is not palatable, evidence for defiers could be used to motivate methods for examining effect heterogeneity, like the collection of additional data or the use of machine learning methods.

 If a second stage outcome such as actual organ donation is available, under an assumption of no never takers, the instrumental variable estimate is no longer interpretable as an average treatment effect on compliers without further assumptions.
-As discussed by \citet*{angrist1996}, under an additional assumption that average treatment effects are the same for compliers and defiers, the instrumental variable estimate is again interpretable as a LATE. \citet*{tchetgen2024} proposes an alternative assumption to interpret the instrumental variable estimand in the presence of compliers and defiers as a “nudge average treatment effect.”
+As discussed by \citet*{angrist1996}, under an additional assumption that average treatment effects are the same for compliers and defiers, the instrumental variable estimate is again interpretable as a LATE. \citet*{dechaisemartin2017} and \citet*{tchetgen2024} propose alternative assumptions to interpret the instrumental variable estimand in the presence of compliers and defiers.